 Setback, Front: A setback measured from the property line abutting a Public or Private Road.
 Corner lots may choose a single "front."

 Shall: "Shall" means that any requirement stated herein is mandatory.

-Should: Something that is expected or recommended.
+Should: "Should" means that any requirement stated in this document is expected or Deleted: Something that is expected or recommended.